Case Study: France’s Assimilation Policy

 Another reason for the continuation of the French assimilation policy is the belief that the integration policy has failed due to the increase of attacks inspired by extremist Islamic ideology in the 1990s.

-In the mid-1990s, France was targeted twice by the Armed Islamic Group of Algeria, once via a hijacking of an Air France plane and another time by bombing of public transport systems in Paris and Lyon.
+In the mid-1990s, France was targeted twice by the Armed Islamic Group of Algeria, once via a hijacking of an Air France plane and another time by the bombing of public transport systems in Paris and Lyon.

 Even though the later attacks did not happen in France, I believe that these attacks convinced the French elite that the Muslim immigrants in their own country might be a danger to secular French culture.
 This made them double their effort to assimilate Muslims.